vitch/ember-model-lawnchair/README.md

 ##Build

+The library is built with [grunt](http://gruntjs.com).
+Make you have installed `grunt-cli` (npm install -g grunt-cli`) then install all npm dependencies for this project (`npm install`).

-The library is built with [grunt](http://gruntjs.com) - there are a few commands available:
+Now there are a few targets available:

     grunt dist # build a release version in /dist grunt develop # watch for changes to the files and allow running of tests in the browser (at http://0.0.0.0:8000/)